Rajneesh

-In 1981, the Rajneesh movement's efforts refocused on activities in the United States and Rajneesh relocated to a facility known as Rajneeshpuram in Wasco County, Oregon.
+In 1981, the Rajneesh movement shifted its focus to the United States, where Rajneesh established a commune called Rajneeshpuram in Wasco County, Oregon.
 The movement ran into conflict with county residents and the state government, and a succession of legal battles concerning the ashram's construction and continued development curtailed its success.
 In 1985, Rajneesh publicly asked local authorities to investigate his personal secretary Ma Anand Sheela and her close supporters for a number of crimes, including a 1984 mass food-poisoning attack intended to influence county elections, an aborted assassination plot on U.S. attorney Charles H. Turner, the attempted murder of Rajneesh's personal physician, and the bugging of his own living quarters; authorities later convicted several members of the ashram, including Sheela.
-That year, Rajneesh was deported from the United States on separate immigration-related charges in accordance with an Alford plea bargain.
+That year, Rajneesh was deported from the United States on separate immigration-related charges in accordance with an Alford plea.
 After his deportation, 21 countries denied him entry.

-Rajneesh ultimately returned to Mumbai, India, in 1986.
-After staying in the house of a disciple where he resumed his discourses for six months, he returned to Pune in January 1987 and revived his ashram, where he died in 1990.
+Rajneesh returned to Mumbai in 1986 and, after a period of public discourse, moved back to Pune in January 1987 to revive his ashram, where he died in 1990.
 Rajneesh's ashram, now known as OSHO International Meditation Resort, and all associated intellectual property, is managed by the registered Osho International Foundation (formerly Rajneesh International Foundation).
-Rajneesh's teachings have had an impact on Western New Age thought, and their popularity reportedly increased between the time of his death and 2005.
+Rajneesh's teachings have had an impact on Western New Age thought, and their popularity increased after his death.